Do you see the song you like in this list of Lucifer's songs?

 Here you can find out which songs by Lucifer are the most searched.

 The most common meaning for Lucifer in English is as a name for the Devil in Christian theology.
 It appeared in the King James Version of the Bible in Isaiah and before that in the Vulgate (the late-4th-century Latin translation of the Bible), not as the name of a devil but as the Latin word lucifer (uncapitalized), meaning "the morning star", "the planet Venus", or, as an adjective, "light-bringing".
 It is a translation of the Hebrew word הֵילֵל, hêlēl, meaning "Shining One".
 As the Latin name for the morning appearances of the planet Venus, it corresponds to the Greek names Phosphorus Φωσφόρος, "light-bringer", and Eosphorus Ἑωσφόρος, "dawn-bringer".
-The entity's Latin name was subsequently absorbed into Christianity as a name for the devil.
+The entity's Latin name was subsequently absorbed into Christianity as a name for the Devil.
 Modern scholarship generally translates the term in the relevant Bible passage (Isaiah 14:12), where the Greek Septuagint reads ὁ ἑωσφόρος ὁ πρωὶ ἀνατέλλων, as "morning star" or "shining one" rather than as a proper noun, Lucifer, as found in the Latin Vulgate.
 As a name for the planet in its morning aspect, "Lucifer" (Light-Bringer) is a proper noun and is capitalized in English.
 In Greco-Roman civilization, it was often personified and considered a god and in some versions considered a son of Aurora (the Dawn).
 A similar name used by the Roman poet Catullus for the planet in its evening aspect is "Noctifer" (Night-Bringer).

 We hope you like these lyrics of Lucifer's songs, and that you find them useful.